syncfusion-content/blazor-docs/blazor/diagram-component/connectors/segments.md

 ## Bezier

 Bezier segments are used to create curve segments and the curves are configurable either with the control points or with vectors.
-To create a bezier segment, the `Type` of the segment is set as bezier and need to specify type for the connector.
+To create a bezier segment, the `Type` of the segment is set as **Bezier** and need to specify type for the connector.
 The following code example illustrates how to create a default bezier segment.

 ```cshtml
 @using Syncfusion.Blazor.Diagram